Thomas Weld (cardinal): Early life

-Meteoric church career
+Career

+On 14 June 1796, Weld married Lucy Bridget, who eventually died in 1815.
 Widowed and with no further family responsibilities, Weld found himself at liberty to follow a religious vocation and become a priest.
 He renounced the Lulworth and other estates in favour of his next brother, Joseph Weld.
 He placed himself under the religious guidance of his old friend, the celebrated Abbé Carron.
 Another friend, the Archbishop of Paris, Hyacinthe-Louis de Quélen ordained him priest in Paris on 7 April 1821.
 Weld had meanwhile sponsored an orphanage in London.

 On 20 June 1822 he began to assist the priest in charge of the Chelsea mission, and after some time he was moved to Hammersmith.
 The Holy See nominated him coadjutor to Alexander Macdonell (1762–1840), the Bishop of Kingston, Ontario.
 On 6 August 1826 Weld was raised to the titular see of Amyclae, a town in the Peloponnese, in a ceremony performed at St Edmund's College, Ware, by Bishop William Poynter.

 Family circumstances delayed his departure for Canada.
 As his daughter, Mary, was in failing health, he decided to accompany her and her husband to Italy.
 Shortly after their arrival in Rome, on 19 January 1830, Cardinal Albani announced to Weld that Pope Pius VIII had decided to elevate him to the College of Cardinals.
-The ceremony happened on 15 March 1830, with Weld becoming attached to the church of San Marcello al Corso in Rome.
+The ceremony occurred on 15 March 1830, with Weld becoming cardinal priest of San Marcello al Corso in Rome.

-His daughter died in Palo on 15 May 1831, and was buried on 18 May in her father's Roman church.
 His elevation to the Sacred College prompted assurances from people of high influence in England that his nomination had excited no jealousy, and was met with general satisfaction.
 He took up residence in an apartment in the immense Odescalchi Palace in Rome.
 In his opulent premises he periodically received visits from the aristocracy of Rome, native and foreign, and from large numbers of his fellow-countrymen.

-Cardinal Weld died on 10 April 1837.
-His remains were deposited in the church of Santa Maria in Aquiro.
-The funeral oration, delivered by Nicholas (afterwards Cardinal) Wiseman, was later published.

 Meanwhile, his brother, Joseph Weld (1777–1863), had received the Pylewell Park estate on the Solent as a wedding gift from his parents on his marriage in 1802 to Charlotte Mary Stourton, daughter of Mary Langdale and Charles Stourton, 17th Baron Stourton.
 Having succeeded to the Lulworth estate, Joseph and his family moved to Lulworth.
 There he hosted the exiled Royal family of France at Lulworth in August 1830, the king and his suite remaining there for some days, until their move to Holyrood House.
 Joseph, a keen yachtsman, was also founder of the Isle of Wight-based Royal Yacht Squadron.

 He owned several yachts, the "Alarm", "Arrow" and "Lulworth", which he navigated himself until very late in life.
 He took a personal interest in the construction and sailing of his vessels.

+Personal life

+On 14 June 1796 Weld married, at Ugbrooke, Lucy Bridget, second daughter of Thomas Clifford of Tixall, fourth son of Hugh, third Lord Clifford.
+Their only child was born at Upwey, near Weymouth: